Hashtrust-technology-private-limited/django-easy-notify/README.md

-# django-app-notifications
+# django-easy-notify

-django-notifications is Django App to create/send notification by calling just hit of single function.
+django-easy-notify is Django App to create/send notification by calling just hit of single function.

 Quick Start
 -----------